-An effective TEFL CV and TEFL cover letter is paramount towards securing your position teaching English abroad.
-While it may take some revisions, and the templates of the CV can be incredibly rigid and frustrating, it is worth investing the time and effort into developing an English teacher CV and cover letter which can truly articulate why you will be a great teacher.
+An effective TEFL CV and TEFL cover letter is paramount to securing your position teaching English abroad.
+While it may take some revisions, and the templates of the CV can be incredibly rigid and frustrating, it is worth investing the time and effort into developing an English teacher CV and cover letter that can truly articulate why you will be a great teacher.

 Also Read –

 - Webinar: Be Your Own Boss & Teach English Online

 - How to Teach Online Independently & What Free Software to Use